by Michael Lockhart | 7 August, 2017

 Artists provide profound cultural value in our society.
 In a sense what artists do is priceless, and because it is intangible and experiential it is hard to commodify.
 Which is exactly why capitalists steer clear of it, there’s just no way to control it, mass-produce it and profit from it.

-There are many people who say that art should be kept away from commercial imperatives and I agree with that to a large extent.
+Many people say art should be kept away from commercial imperatives and I agree with that to a large extent.
 But artists have to eat.
 And is it really fair that artists struggle whilst subsidising our cultural well-being, at the same time businesses are are doing their damnedest to turn our culture into a completely commercial operation?

 In stark contrast to the undervaluation of art, is the fact that you can buy a pair of jeans for $1000, indeed it is possible to find jeans for tens of thousands.
 We live in a topsy-turvy world when a pair of jeans can cost more than most paintings, poems or songs.

 I would be the first to argue that design is not the same as art.
 However, design/making traditionally had much more in common with art than it does these days.
 I’m talking about the fact that making a practical artefact by hand offers the maker an authentically human self-expression of their skills, intentions and values.
 The user of their products has a personal connection with the maker in a way that a machine-made, plastic product from overseas could never have.
 The Arts and Crafts movement was based on this notion.
-By bringing the designer back in touch with their productions it was believed that there would be more meaningful and therefore more emotionally durable products.
+They believed that by bringing the designer back in touch with their productions there would be more meaningful and therefore more emotionally durable products.
 This is a much more environmentally and culturally sustainable approach than the current meaningless, throwaway approach.

 Its obviously not all doom and gloom.
 Talk of the Arts and Crafts movement brings me on to one of the key solutions that will allow society to produce environmentally sustainable goods and services at the same time as enhancing cultural sustainability through diversity, quality, and depth of meaning.
 Craft industry.
 The growth of craft industries in recent years is a clarion call from the grass roots for quality over quantity.
 Craft production allows a more authentic relationship between the designer/maker and the customer and it’s those types of relationships that sustains a culture and provides more well-being for both producers and consumers.
 Craft industries are inherently small and local.
 This means they are less resource hungry and less wasteful.
 And small businesses are less profitable but they employ more people, which are both good things.